Common canine tumor comparison and oncology decisions

-Use signalment, lesion behavior, imaging clues, cytology or biopsy needs, and emergency stability to choose the safest oncology next step.
+Use this as an oncology cluster review: compare signalment, lesion behavior, imaging clues, cytology or biopsy needs, and emergency stability before choosing the safest next step.

 A dog with collapse, suspected hemoabdomen, severe anemia, shock, respiratory compromise, or pericardial concern belongs in an emergency sequence before routine staging or elective mass-removal planning.